 SERMONS, READINGS & ORDERS OF SERVICE

-Each week the latest sermon from Fr.
-Neil and the readings for the current week will appear here.
-When a new sermon is published the previous one will be moved here.
+Each week the readings for the current week will appear here.
+Previous sermons are stored here.

 The Order of Service for Trinity can be downloaded and printed by clicking here.